[ad_1]

 Despite rising interest rates, banks’ credit growth has sustained.
 The latest print shows that banking system credit grew at 16.3 per cent for the fortnight ended January 27, 2023.
 Incremental credit growth has increased 12.2 per cent in FY23.
 The growth has been driven by continued and sustained retail credit demand, strong growth of non-banking financial companies (NBFCs), and inflation-induced working capital requirement.

-Deposit growth in the banking system came in at 10.5 per cent for the fortnight ended January 27, 2023. have increased over the last few months to garner durable liquidity amid tightening liquidity conditions. are expected to rise further due to rising policy rates, competition between to credit demand, and lower market liquidity.
+Deposit growth in the banking system came in at 10.5 per cent for the fortnight ended January 27, 2023.
+Banks have increased deposit rates over the last few months to garner durable liquidity amid tightening liquidity conditions.
+Deposit rates are expected to rise further due to rising policy rates, competition between banks to finance credit demand, and lower market liquidity.

 [ad_2]